NordicESMhub/climate-data-tutorial/_episodes/04-visualization-R.md

 ## Plotting with ggplot2

 `ggplot2` is a plotting package that makes it simple to create complex plots from data in a data frame.
-It provides a more programmatic interface for specifying what variables to plot, how they are displayed, and general visual properties.
-Therefore, we only need minimal changes if the underlying data change or if we decide to change from a bar plot to a scatter plot.
+It provides a more programmatic interface for specifying what variables to plot, how they are to be displayed, and to define general visual properties.
+Therefore, we only need minimal changes if the underlying data is modified or if for example we decide to switch from a bar plot to a scatter plot.
 This helps in creating publication quality plots with minimal amounts of adjustments and tweaking.

 To make use of this R package: